obniz/obniz/doc/ble-peripheral.md

 ```

 ## descriptor.onreadfromremote(data)
-callback of descriptor read by external device
+This is a callback function used when the descriptor is read by an external device.

 ```Javascript